groozchique/NAC/README.md

-# Noob-Age-Calcualtor
+# N00b-Age-Calcualtor
-Simple program which calculate age in seconds, days, etc. (Some shitcoding from me).
+Simple program which calculates age in seconds, days, etc. (Some shitcoding from me, hope don't mind)